stefaan-coussement/Tab/doc/_links.md

 [ref-tab.context]:                  /doc/reference/tab.context.md#top                  "Tab.context: the execution context for a processor function."
 [ref-tab.version]:                  /doc/reference/tab.version.md#top                  "Tab.version: the version of this Tab library."

-[ref-tab.capture]:                  /doc/reference/tab.capture.md#top                  "Tab.capture(): create a function that uses a given tab to store another function's arguments, and then executes the other function."
+[ref-tab.capture]:                  /doc/reference/tab.capture.md#top                  "Tab.capture(): create a function that uses a given tab to store another function's subject and arguments, and then executes the other function."
-[ref-tab.capture-with]:             /doc/reference/tab.capture-with.md#top             "Tab.captureWith(): create a function that uses a given tab to store another function's subject and arguments, and then executes the other function."
 [ref-tab.construct]:                /doc/reference/tab.construct.md#top                "Tab.construct(): construct a new tab, encapsulate a given tab if requested."
 [ref-tab.convert]:                  /doc/reference/tab.convert.md#top                  "Tab.convert(): convert to a tab, create a new tab if required."
 [ref-tab.defer]:                    /doc/reference/tab.defer.md#top                    "Tab.defer(): create a function that uses a given tab to store another function's result."